 For extra motivation, let’s break down the real cost of absenteeism.
 It turns out, it’s pretty high!
 According to Circadian research, in the US, one in ten hourly workers are absent when they should be at work at any given time, and at a cost of $3,600 per employee a year.
 Beyond that, an increase in overtime hours or temp workers to fill the scheduling gaps causes payroll to be up to 50% higher!

 But that's not all.
 Filling in for absenteeism is not only costly, but it's also time-consuming when it comes to training temporary or new staff members.
-Often resulting in a negative impact on customer service, productivity, and team morale."An increase in overtime hours or temp workers to fill the scheduling gaps causes payroll to be up to 50% higher!"
+Often resulting in a negative impact on customer service, productivity, and team morale.

 Here are 3 strategies you can implement now to reduce absenteeism (and as a bonus, increase retention)

 We can’t express this enough—just check out the stats in our retention infographic as proof—giving your employees flexible work schedules is the first major step to overcoming absenteeism.
 Especially when we know that 1 in 4 employees value flexible schedules over higher pay.

 If you aren't convinced that scheduling flexibility plays a part in absenteeism, consider this: a study by Boston Consulting Group found that nearly half (48%) of Gen Z are at risk of leaving their jobs in the next six months.
 Among those who said they might leave their jobs, 50% cited a lack of flexibility or work-life balance as the reason.

 Still not convinced ?!?
 A report published in the Harvard business review found that stable but flexible schedules resulted in a 5% increase in productivity, a 7% increase in revenue, and a 20% increase in retention.